-Events may occur at school that requires parents to pick up their students in a controlled release.
-The process of controlled release is called a reunification and may be necessary due to weather, a power outage, a hazmat issue, or if a crisis occurs at the school.
+Events may occur at school that require parents to pick up their students in a controlled release.
+The process of controlled release is called a reunification and may be necessary due to weather, a power outage, a hazmat issue, or if a crisis occurs at school.

 The Beaverton School District in collaboration with the Washington County Sheriff’s Office (WCSO), Beaverton Police (BPD), Tualatin Valley Fire and Rescue (TVF&R), and other community partners have implemented the Standard Reunification Method, based on protocols established by the I Love U Guys Foundation.

-Parents may be notified in a number of ways.
+Parents/guardians may be notified in a number of ways.
 The school or district may use its broadcast phone or text message system.
 In some cases, students may be asked to send a text message to their parents.
 A reunification text message from a student may look something like this: “The school has closed, please pick me up at 3:25 at the main entrance.
-Bring your ID”.
+Bring your ID.”